rubymotion-community/sugarcube/README.md

 into your code.
 In order to better accomodate that, `adjust` has an option to modify the output format.

 This better facilitates copy/paste of the values.
-Currently supported is
+Currently supported is:
 * Default (RubyMotion) (`nil`, `:default`)
 * Objective-C (`:objc`)
 * JSON (`:json`)